2012 Serbian local elections: Zvezdara

 Results of the election for the Municipal Assembly of Zvezdara:

 Edip Šerifov of the Democratic Party was chosen as mayor after the election.
 The municipal coalition consisted of the Democratic Party, the Liberal Democratic Party, and the coalition around the Socialist Party.

+Radmila Vasić was elected from the third position on the Dveri list.

 Marija Leković was elected to the assembly from the third position on the Democratic Party list.
 She took her seat on 11 June 2012 and resigned on the same day upon being re-appointed to the municipal council (i.e., the executive branch of the municipal government).
 Her term in the latter role was brief; she resigned on 26 June 2012, having been appointed to the Belgrade city council.

 Vojvodina

 Central Banat District

 Local elections were held in the one city (Zrenjanin) and all four municipalities in the Central Banat District.
 The Progressives won the city election in Zrenjanin and remained in power for the full term.
 The Democrats finished first in three of the municipalities, with the Liberal Democrats winning the other.
 There were many changes in government in the latter jurisdictions over the next four years.
 The Progressives held the mayoralties in two of these communities by the 2016 election, with the League of Social Democrats of Vojvodina holding another; the fourth mayor was an independent who later joined the Progressives.